Namrata70/Development/README.md

 ## Overview of the app itself
 This app is designed to streamline the interaction between restaurants, customers, and delivery personnel, providing a seamless integration of order processing and customer management.
 Its development reflects a commitment to leveraging modern web technologies to improve service quality and user experience in the food delivery industry.

-## Getting Started
- - Download/ Clone all necessary files from the repo
- - run app.py to get a link
- - press command and click the link to open the website

-Note that, this project consist of `database.py` that contains all the code for the database management for the website.

 ## Features
-There are many features including the features of customers and Admin.
-There is only one admin who is created while running the `app.py` code.
 #### User Login
 Customers will be able to create an account on the website to log in and see the purchase history, buy items and interact with other informations.